JetBrains-Research/MoveMethodGenerator/README.md

 ```
 with other information about execution.

-Generated data can be found in \<path to output folder\> and there will three files:
+Generated data can be found in \<path to output folder\> and there will be three files:
 > method.csv - table of methods

 > classes.csv - table of classes, which are referenced in method.csv

 > log - log file of execution

 ## classes.csv